 Cluster instances of ApsaraDB for Redis support the scaling of storage capacity.
 Compared with standard instances, cluster instances support a storage capacity of up to 4,098 GB.
 You can scale out storage capacity as needed.

-A standard edition of ApsaraDB for Redis cannot process high QPS.
-You can deploy multiple nodes to eliminate the performance bottleneck of Redis single-thread model.
-The cluster edition of ApsaraDB for Redis provides five types of cluster configurations: 16 GB, 32 GB, 64 GB, 128 GB and 256 GB, and supports 8-node and 16-node deployment modes.
-Therefore, the QPS performance is 8 or 16 times that of the standard edition.
+A standard instance of ApsaraDB for Redis cannot support high-QPS scenarios.
+You must deploy multiple data shards to resolve the performance bottleneck caused by the single-threading model.
+Cluster instances of ApsaraDB for Redis support a variety of storage specifications, such as 16 GB, 32 GB, 64 GB, 128 GB, and 256 GB, and can be deployed with either 8 or 16 nodes.
+Compared with standard instances, cluster instances improve the QPS performance by 8 or 16 times.

 - Throughput-intensive applications

-Compared with the standard edition, the cluster edition provides higher throughput over an internal network.
-You can easily read hot data and provide high-throughput services by using the cluster edition.
+Compared with standard instances, cluster instances provide higher throughput over internal networks.
+You can read hot data with high performance and manage high-throughput workloads.

 - Applications that do not require high compatibility with the Redis protocol